kexiZeroing/FE-Learning-notes/knowledge/react/reading official docs.md

 - Wthin a function component, `<MyContext.Consumer>{value => /* render something based on the context value */}</MyContext.Consumer>` requires a function as a child.
 The function receives the current context value and returns a React node.
 The `value` argument will be equal to the `value` prop of the closest Provider for this context.

 #### Fragments
-`<React.Fragment>` lets you group a list of children without adding extra nodes to the DOM.
+Fragment lets you group a list of children without adding extra nodes to the DOM.
 Fragments declared with the explicit `<React.Fragment>` syntax may have keys, and key is the only attribute that can be passed to Fragment.
 You can use `<></>` as a shorter syntax except that it doesn’t support keys or attributes.

 ### Hooks
-React 16.8.0 is the first release to support Hooks.
+React 16.8.0 is the first release to support Hooks. **Hooks are functions that let you "hook into" React state and lifecycle features from function components**.
 Hooks don’t replace your knowledge of React concepts.
 Instead, Hooks provide a more direct API to the React concepts you already know: props, state, context, refs, and lifecycle.

 - With Hooks, you can extract stateful logic from a component so it can be tested independently and reused between components without changing your component hierarchy.
 - Hooks let you split one component into smaller functions based on what pieces are related rather than forcing a split based on lifecycle methods.
 - Hooks let you use more of React’s features without classes.
 Conceptually, React components have always been closer to functions.
 - We intend for Hooks to cover all existing use cases for classes, but we will keep supporting class components for the foreseeable future.
+- Use [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) to enforce rules of hooks automatically.
+This plugin is included by default in Create React App.

+#### useState
+If the new state is computed using the previous state, you can pass a function to `setState`.
+The function will receive the previous value, and return an updated value.

+The `initialState` argument is the state used during the initial render.
+In subsequent renders, it is disregarded.
+If the initial state is the result of an expensive computation, you may provide a function instead, which will be executed only on the initial render.

+#### useEffect
+Think of useEffect Hook as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` combined.
+React guarantees the DOM has been updated by the time it runs the effects.

+Every effect may return a function that performs a cleanup.
+This lets us keep the logic for adding and removing effect close to each other.
+React performs the cleanup when the component unmounts as well as before running the effects next time.

+Use multiple effects to separate concerns.
+Hooks let us split the code based on what it is doing rather than a lifecycle method name.
+React will apply every effect in the order they were specified.

+You can tell React to skip applying an effect if certain values haven’t changed between re-renders.
+To do so, pass an array as an optional second argument to useEffect (every value referenced inside the effect function should appear in the dependencies array).
+If you want to run an effect and clean it up only once, you can pass an empty array as a second argument.

+#### useContext
+`const value = useContext(MyContext)` accepts a context object (the value returned from `React.createContext`) and returns the current context value.
+The current context value is determined by the `value` prop of the nearest `<MyContext.Provider>`.
+A component calling `useContext` will always re-render when the context value changes.

+If you’re familiar with the context API before Hooks, `useContext(MyContext)` is equivalent to `static contextType = MyContext` in a class, or to `<MyContext.Consumer>`, but you still need a Provider above in the tree to provide the value for this context.

+#### useReducer
+`const [state, dispatch] = useReducer(reducer, initialState)` accepts a reducer of type `(state, action) => newState`, and returns the current state paired with a `dispatch` method. `useReducer` is usually preferable to `useState` when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one.

+#### useCallback
+`const memoizedCallback = useCallback(() => doSomething(a, b), [a, b])`

+Pass an inline callback and an array of dependencies. `useCallback` will return a memoized version of the callback that only changes if one of the dependencies has changed.
+This is useful when passing callbacks to the optimized child components that rely on reference equality to prevent unnecessary renders.

+> On every render, everything that's inside a functional component will run again.
+If a child component has a dependency on a function from the parent component, the child will re-render every time the parent re-renders even if that function "doesn't change" (the reference changes, but what the function does won't).
+It's used for optimization by avoiding unnecessary renders from the child, making the function change the reference only when dependencies change.

+#### useMemo
+`const memoizedValue = useMemo(() => computeExpensiveValue(a, b), [a, b])`

+Pass a "create" function and an array of dependencies. `useMemo` will only recompute the memoized value when one of the dependencies has changed.
+This optimization helps to avoid expensive calculations on every render. `useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps)`.

+#### useRef
+`const refContainer = useRef(initialValue)` returns a mutable ref object whose `current` property is initialized to the passed argument.
+The returned object will persist for the full lifetime of the component.

+You might be familiar with refs primarily as a way to access the DOM.
+If you pass a ref object to `<div ref={refContainer} />`, React will set its `current` property to the corresponding DOM node.

+`useRef()` creates a plain JavaScript object.
+The only difference between `useRef()` and creating a `{current: ...}` object yourself is that `useRef` will give you the same ref object on every render.
+Mutating the `current` property doesn’t cause a re-render.

+#### useLayoutEffect
+The function passed to `useEffect` fires after layout and paint, during a deferred event.
+This makes it suitable for the many common side effects because most types of work shouldn’t block the browser from updating the screen.

+However, not all effects can be deferred.
+For example, a DOM mutation that is visible to the user must fire synchronously before the next paint so that the user does not perceive a visual inconsistency.
+For these types of effects, React provides one additional Hook called `useLayoutEffect`.
+It has the same signature as `useEffect`, and only differs in when it is fired.
+Use `useLayoutEffect` to read layout from the DOM and synchronously re-render before the browser has a chance to paint.
+(Prefer the standard `useEffect` when possible to avoid blocking visual updates.)